Olearia Paniculata

 Plant Description

-Akiraho (Olearia paniculata), also known as golden akeake, is an evergreen shrub or small tree indigenous to New Zealand.
+Akiraho ( Olearia paniculata ), also known as golden akeake, is an evergreen shrub or small tree indigenous to New Zealand Discover more about native ferns.
 It can grow up to 6 meters tall and has an upright, bushy habit, often forming a rounded or columnar shape.
 The plant features reddish twigs and wavy-edged, oval-shaped leaves that are typically 3-10 cm long and 2-4 cm wide.
 The upper surface of the leaves is olive-green and leathery, while the underside is pale and felted (white to buff).
 The twigs are grooved on the upper surface and angular in cross-section.
 Small, white, daisy-like flowers appear in dense clusters in late summer to early autumn (fall).
 These flowers are fragrant and attract pollinators.

 Quick Facts